BonBon-exchange/bonbon-browser/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- What should have happened? -->

 ## Current Behavior
 If you can, use https://gifcap.dev/ to record your screen.
+Download the video and drag it into this area.
 <!--- What went wrong? -->

 ## Steps to Reproduce